aabdullah27/ConnectSense_Backend/README.md

 ### Index Management

 - `GET /index/status` - Check the status of the vector index
-- `POST /index/create` - Create a new vector index from documents in the data folder
-- `GET /index/load` - Load an existing vector index

 ### Chat

 - `POST /chat` - Chat with the RAG system (with chat history)
-- `POST /chat/simple?query=your_question` - Simple chat endpoint for quick queries
+- `POST /chat/simple` - Simple chat endpoint for quick queries

 ## Example Usage